thomasspitaler/craft-fractal-webpack/readme.md

 npm run dev
 ```

-This will launch webpack in watch mode (`-w` option), as well as Fractal with the `--sync` option.
+This will create and copy assets to `build`.
+Webpack is launched in watch mode (`-w` option), and Fractal is run with the `--sync` option.
 Visit http://localhost:3000 to access the Fractal server.

-The entry point of the build process is `src/index.js`, and the files `web/main.js` and `web/main.css` are created, which contain the scripts and styles compiled by webpack, respectively.

 ## Providing the Components to Craft cms

-To use the components in Craft cms, run:
+To deploy the components for use in Craft cms, run:

 ```
-npm run compoments
+npm run deploy
 ```

-This will copy all the `.twig` files in `src/components` to `templates/components`, preserving the directory structure.
+This will copy all the `.twig` files in `build` to `templates`, preserving the directory structure.

+JavaScript and CSS assets will be copied from `build` to `web`.

-A `components-map.json` file required by the Fractal plugin for Craft 3 will also be created.
+The `components-map.json` file required by the Fractal plugin for Craft 3 will be copied from `build` to the project root directory.

 For an example of how to use the components in your Craft cms templates, see `templates/index.html`: